RamV13/scrabble/overview.md

 - no real security guarantees (outside of browser CORS security and Cornell's hosting security guarantees) although we do recognize certain vulnerabilities that would be simple to protect against given more time
   - incorporating a user and game id mechanism and employing hashing and/or authentication to prevent against unwanted requests to modify game state
   - concealing other player's tiles in server-sent payloads involving game state
-- open multiple instances of the game on one machine within one browser (i.e. in different tabs) will **NOT** work due to the limitations of 6 `EventSource` instances per browser (may work up to 2-3 tabs at most)
+- opening multiple instances of the game on one machine within one browser (i.e. in different tabs) will **NOT** work due to the limitations of 6 `EventSource` instances per browser (may work up to 2-3 tabs at most) and may even break the individual game attempting to be joined but will leave all other games unaffected

 ## Division of Labor